WonLab-CS/Vesalius/README.md

 The Vesalius package is in its early stage of development.
 We would ask you to share with us any bugs, concerns, or features you wish to see implemented.

-Please open a GitHub issue or send an email to Patrick Martin (patrick.martin@bric.ku.dk)
+Please open a GitHub issue or send an email to Patrick Martin (pcnmartin@gmail.com)